Book Talk: Ten years on, India's Bhagat prepared to face critics

 "I can dispassionately talk about it.
 It cannot bother me enough to disrupt me.
 But in the initial stages there were real moments of doubt," Bhagat, 40, told Reuters in an interview.

-Through his plain prose, he has touched India's young people, who see echoes of their lives in his stories of campus life, call centres, communal violence, marriage, and love.
+Through his plain prose, he has touched India's young people, who see echoes of their lives in his stories of campus life, call centers, communal violence, marriage, and love.

 "Half Girlfriend," Bhagat's sixth novel, was launched in October.
 Its protagonist is from an impoverished Indian state.
 His lack of fluent English prevents him from blending in with the crowd in a cosmopolitan New Delhi, where he falls in love with a city-bred young woman.